bachsofttrick/mailworkday/README.md

 # mailworkday
-Script that send emails when you have to work on weekends
+Script that send emails when you have to work on weekends.
+Built using NodeJS and Google Calendar API.